-All patients with ascites should be evaluated for transplantation, since the presence of ascites is associated with poor long-term survival (survival rate at five years, 30 to 40 percent, vs. 70 to 80 percent among patients who have undergone transplantation).^{3,8} The prognosis is not uniform among patients with ascites, but there is no widely accepted model for determining the prognosis for these patients.^{3,9-11} In clinical practice, the best method of identifying patients who may have a poor outcome is to recognize conditions associated with severe impairment of renal or circulatory function, such as refractory ascites, spontaneous bacterial peritonitis, or the hepatorenal syndrome (Fig. 2).
-Transplantation in patients with any of these three conditions should be given priority.
-In the United States, priority is assigned on the basis of the Model for End-Stage Liver Disease score, 12 a quantitative index obtained with the use of a formula that incorporates the serum bilirubin and creatinine concentrations and the international normalized ratio.
+All patients with ascites should be evaluated for outcome is to recognize conditions associated transplantation, since the presence of ascites is as- with severe impairment of renal or circulatory sociated with poor long-term survival (survival rate function, such as refractory ascites, spontaneous at five years, 30 to 40 percent, vs. 70 to 80 percent bacterial peritonitis, or the hepatorenal syndrome among patients who have undergone transplanta- (Fig. 2).
+Transplantation in patients with any of tion).
+The prognosis is not uniform among pa- these three conditions should be given priority.
+In tients with ascites, but there is no widely accepted the United States, priority is assigned on the basis model for determining the prognosis for these of the Model for End-Stage Liver Disease score, a patients.3,9-11 In clinical practice, the best meth- quantitative index obtained with the use of a forod of identifying patients who may have a poor mula that incorporates the serum bilirubin and creatinine concentrations and the international normalized ratio.
 This system has not been validated specifically for patients with ascites.